jacobtread/tdf/README.md

 Mass Effect 3, Mass Effect Andromeda, Battlefield 3, etc (Lots of EA games).

 This is a re-write of my previous library [blazepk](https://github.com/jacobtread/BlazePK-rs).
 This version provides much more accurate naming and support for the different structures along with a derive macro implementation.
+This implementation also seperates out routing and packet framing which should be seperately as different versions use different framing implementations (Fire and Fire2)

 > **Note**
 > This library is unreleased and the 0.1.0 version has not yet been published to crates.io so you wont be able